Retail practices are rapidly evolving and businesses need all the help they can get to stand out from their competitors.

 Follow these steps and keep hypothesizing, testing, and improving where possible.

 Need to upgrade your tech stack?
-Choose among these 24 Best Shopify Apps for SEO, conversions, email marketing, sales, discounts, customer service, and referral programs.
+Choose among these Best Shopify Apps for SEO, conversions, email marketing apps, sales, discounts, customer service, and referral programs.

 5 Omnichannel Retail Marketing Examples

 Let’s now see how others implement omnichannel retail marketing strategies.
-Here are five examples of companies that have been doing well with their approaches to omnichannel marketing.
+Here are five examples of ecommerce marketing that has been doing well.

 Cosmetics, fragrances and beauty products brand, Sephora, set up a multi-channel sales approach that provides the customer with an integrated overall shopping experience.
 One way the brand did this is by creating the Beauty Insider Rewards program.